Last Updated on May 29, 2024 by Soumya

 Black and white, patterned stones adorn the sidewalks and public squares all over Lisbon.

-Also known as Portuguese pavements, these public pieces of art have been around since the 15th century.
-In fact, you can see many versions of it in erstwhile Portuguese colonies, starting from Brazil to Macau.
+Also known as Portuguese pavements, these public pieces of art have existed since the 15th century.
+In fact, you can see many versions in erstwhile Portuguese colonies, from Brazil to Macau.

 There is also a special paving school in Lisbon dedicated to the art.
 It is called Escola dos Calceteiros.